UAE: More parents willing to vaccinate their children against cervical cancer, say doctors

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-According to Dr Charu Pannu, specialist paediatrics at Aster Clinic in Dubai Silicon Oasis, social media has played a part in popularising the vaccine.
+Social media has played a part in popularising the vaccine, according to Dr Charu Pannu, specialist paediatrics at Aster Clinic in Dubai Silicon Oasis.
 “The advent of social media and awareness campaigns have contributed to encouraging trends in HPV vaccination,” she said.
-“With increasing awareness parents, particularly mothers, are themselves approaching healthcare providers for queries regarding this vaccine.”
+“With increasing awareness, parents, particularly mothers, are themselves approaching healthcare providers for queries regarding this vaccine.”

 She added that it only takes a “one-time exposure” to a high-risk strain of the HPV virus to cause significant damage to a person’s health.